-- Donations to one or two of your favorite local charities.
+Donations to your favorite local charities.

-- Potted plants and flowers for the couple’s home.
+Potted plants and flowers for the couple’s home.

 It can be challenging for guests to know what type of gift you should bring to a wedding shower.
 Typically, referring to a couple’s wedding registry and selecting a gift from their hand-picked assortment that matches your preferred price point is the best option.

-In some cases, a wedding shower might request gifts in line with a particular theme, such as a pampering shower where guests bring gifts to help the couple relax and destress before the wedding (think candles, bath products, massage gift certificates, etc.).
-Other shower themes might include stock-the-kitchen showers where guests bring cooking and baking essentials.
+In some cases, a wedding shower host might request gifts in line with certain bridal shower themes, such as a pampering shower, where guests bring gifts to help the couple relax before the wedding (think candles, massage gift certificates, etc.), or a stock-the-kitchen shower, where guests bring cooking and baking essentials.

-As a bride, keep in mind how much you’re already asking your bridesmaids to pay as participants in the wedding—think travel and accommodations for the wedding weekend, dress, shoes, jewelry, or hair and makeup services—as these costs add up.
+As a bride, keep in mind how much you’re already asking your bridesmaids to pay as participants in the wedding—think travel and accommodations for the bachelorette party, dresses, or hair and makeup services—as these costs add up.
 As a bridesmaid, consider what your total budget for the wedding is, and then contribute gifts based on what you can afford beyond the essential wedding expenses.

 Unless the shower has been explicitly labeled a no-gifts shower, you should purchase a gift for both the shower and the wedding itself.
 However, if you’re on a budget, the shower gift does not need to be expensive or extravagant, and you can devote more of your funds to the wedding gift.
-Check out the breakdown below for tips on how to budget for wedding gifts.

 If you’re invited to the wedding and pre-wedding events, use the 60-20-20 rule to budget for gifts.
 First, identify the total amount that you’re comfortable spending on gifts for this couple.
 Then, allocate 60 percent of that number to the wedding present, 20 percent to an engagement present, and 20 percent to a gift for the shower.